Tomboyo/cautious-train/README.md

 ## Troubleshooting Tests

+### Could not find a valid Docker environment.

+This is because docker is not started.
+Run `systemctl start docker` to resolve.

 ### Can not connect to Ryuk at localhost:<ephemeral port>

 This is caused by an incompatibility between testcontainers and your docker engine.
 Update to the latest version